Rolfing

 Rolfing (/ˈrɔːlfɪŋ, ˈrɒl-/) is a form of alternative medicine originally developed by Ida Rolf (1896–1979) as Structural Integration.

-Rolfing is marketed with unproven claims of various health benefits.
+Rolfing is marketed with unproven claims of various health benefits, is recognized as pseudoscience and is generally characterized as quackery.

 It is based on Rolf's ideas about how the human body's "energy field" can benefit when aligned with the Earth's gravitational field.

 Rolfing is typically delivered as a series of ten hands-on physical manipulation sessions sometimes called "the recipe".
 Practitioners combine superficial and deep manual therapy with movement prompts.
 The process is sometimes painful.
 The safety of Rolfing has not been confirmed.
 The principles of Rolfing contradict established medical knowledge, and there is no good evidence Rolfing is effective for the treatment of any health condition.
-It is recognized as a pseudoscience and has been characterized as quackery.

 Conceptual basis

-Science writer Edzard Ernst offers this definition: "Rolfing is a system of bodywork invented by Ida Pauline Rolf (1896–1979) employing deep manipulation of the body's soft tissue allegedly to realign and balance the body's myofascial structures."

-Rolfing is based on the unproven belief that such alignment results in improved movement, breathing, pain reduction, stress reduction, and even emotional changes.
+Professor of Complementary Medicine Edzard Ernst has offered this definition: "Rolfing is a system of bodywork invented by Ida Pauline Rolf (1896–1979) employing deep manipulation of the body's soft tissue allegedly to realign and balance the body's myofascial structures."
+Rolfing is based on the unproven belief that such alignment results in improved movement, breathing, pain reduction, stress reduction, and emotional changes.

 Rolf described the body as organized around an axis perpendicular to the earth, pulled downward by gravity, and she believed the function of the body was optimal when it was aligned with that pull.
 In her view, gravity tends to shorten fascia, leading to disorder of the body's arrangement around its axis and creating imbalance, inefficiency in movement, and pain.
 Rolfers aim to lengthen the fascia in order to restore the body's arrangement around its axis and facilitate improved movement.
 Rolf also discussed this in terms of "energy" and said:

 Rolfers make a life study of relating bodies and their fields to the earth and its gravity field, and we so organize the body that the gravity field can reinforce the body's energy field.
 This is our primary concept.

 The manipulation is sometimes referred to as a type of bodywork, or as a type of massage.
 Some osteopaths were influenced by Rolf, and some of her students became teachers of massage, including one of the founders of myofascial release.

-Rolf claimed to have found an association between emotions and the soft tissue, writing "although rolfing is not primarily a psychotherapeutic approach to the problems of humans", it does constitute an "approach to the personality through the myofascial collagen components of the physical body".
-She claimed Rolfing could balance the mental and emotional aspects of subjects, and that "the amazing psychological changes that appeared in Rolfed individuals were completely unexpected".
+Rolf claimed to have found an association between emotions and the soft tissue: "Rolfing is not primarily a psychotherapeutic approach to the problems of humans, but [...] many people insist on so regarding it.
+Rolfing is an approach to the personality through the myofascial collagen components of the physical body."
+She claimed Rolfing could balance the mental and emotional aspects of subjects and that "the amazing psychological changes that appeared in Rolfed individuals were completely unexpected."
 Rolfers suggest their manipulations can cause the release of painful repressed memories.
 Rolfers also hold that by manipulating the body they can bring about changes in personality; for example, teaching somebody to walk with confidence will make them a more confident person.
 The connection between physical structure and psychology has not been proven by scientific studies.